tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 Because the REST API is called via HTTP, you can use whichever programming language is most appropriate.
 However, there is also the [Server Client Library](https://github.com/tableau/server-client-python) which simplifies the code required.
 The Server Client Library is currently only available in Python, but more languages are coming soon.

+Most commonly, you will make REST API calls from your web application's server-side code.
+In some cases, you will want to make those calls client-side (for example, if you are building web pages with no control over the Server-side logic).
+For those scenarios, Tableau Server enables CORS support.

 Below are high-level descriptions of the flows required to enable the most common REST API use cases, but you should [read the documentation](http://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm) to learn how to make the individual calls.
 [The concepts](http://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_concepts.htm%3FTocPath%3DConcepts%7C_____0) section is a good place to start and to learn about subjects such as filtering, sorting, and paginating.
 Also, be sure to explore [the REST API samples repository](https://github.com/tableau/rest-api-samples).

 ### User Creation